 ... and sneak into the Romanesque church of St. Mary, a respectable old building with probably the most psychedelic floors I've ever seen covering one of its side chapels.

+Its most famous side chapel, however, completely meets the expectations of a beautifully painted holy place.
 Time to continue the trip - a short walk towards the bottom of the hill with more views of lovely facades...

 ... and off to our stop for the night.
 No time for spa treatments though, just a quick dinner and off to bed, as the day ahead promised to bring new adventures - and maybe even a bit of sunshine and blue skies.